 My research as a PhD student focused on the production and fate of organic carbon in the context of nitrate supply for the California Current System.
 My current research, as a participant in NASA's EXPORTS program, involves the quantification of organic matter removal rates by microbes in order to provide a constraint on one of the (many!) potential fates of carbon produced in the surface ocean.

-I am currently an Associate Specialist, responsible for curating DOM and microbial datasets, overseeing day-to-day operations in the lab, and facilitating fieldwork on the variety of projects ongoing in our lab group.
+I am currently a Specialist, responsible for curating DOM and microbial datasets, overseeing day-to-day operations in the lab, and facilitating fieldwork on the variety of projects ongoing in our lab group.

 I am a sea-going technician responsible for the collection and analysis of dissolved organic matter from a number of coastal and open ocean sites, including participation in the US CLIVAR Repeat Hydrography Program.